Tygo-van-den-Hurk/Snowflake-Hardware/README.md

 ## Documentation

-There are two parts to this journey: [hardware](./hardware/README.md), and [software](./software/README.md).
-You can learn more in their respective documentation submodules.
-If you need to know anything else and it's not in the docs you can open a issue or even PR and I'll fix/add it.
+There are two parts to this journey: hardware and software.
+This repository is used for generating the hardware side of things.
+Since different iterations of the hardware have different pinouts or other physical workings each iteration has its own firmware repository.
+See `github.com/Tygo-van-den-Hurk/Snowflake-V*-Firmware` for your firmware.
+Where `*` is the major version you have.
+There will be documentation on how to build or flash the respective firmware.

+As for the hardware part, see the [`/docs`](./docs/README.md) for more.

 ## Credits